100% Certified Authentic

 • Bi-Compax dial layout

-Omega Speedmaster Racing Master Chronometer watches have 44.25mm cases, available in stainless steel or 18k Sedna rose gold.
+OMEGA Speedmaster Racing Master Chronometer watches have 44.25mm cases, available in stainless steel or 18k Sedna rose gold.
 One of the watch’s defining features is the so-called “racing dial,” characterized by a checkered-flag minute track inspired by a 1968 Speedmaster.
 Those dials are home to two subdials rather than three and the ceramic bezels are furnished with tachymeter scales.
-As is customary with Omega, the Speedmaster Racing watches are available with either metal bracelets or leather straps.
+As is customary with OMEGA, the Speedmaster Racing watches are available with either metal bracelets or leather straps.

-Under the hood of the Omega Speedmaster Racing Master Chronometer models is the METAS-certified Co-Axial Master Chronometer 9900 automatic chronograph movement, visible through the sapphire exhibition casebacks.
+Under the hood of the OMEGA Speedmaster Racing Master Chronometer models is the METAS-certified Co-Axial Master Chronometer 9900 automatic chronograph movement, visible through the sapphire exhibition casebacks.

 TAG Heuer Monaco